Read This Before Making That Decision

 Do you need to make a decision about something that seems so exciting, but you can’t seem to shake the hesitation in your heart?

-As we were talking one day, I shared with him a picture I keep in my mind when making decisions.
+As we were talking with him one day, I shared a picture I keep in my mind when making decisions.

 That river is moving so fast that it will take you where it is going.
 And if you haven’t carefully determined in advance whether you want to go all the places where the river flows, you’ll be in trouble.

 College students declaring their majors should trace the places that career will take them.
 If you think you want to major in chemistry but hate working in a lab or hospital, trace that river’s path before jumping in.

 Moms thinking about a new business opportunity should trace out all the expenses of getting started, including upfront costs, childcare and inventory.
 If a mom’s desire is to stay at home with the kids, but this business will require her to be gone every night of the week, trace that river’s path before jumping in.

 Before jumping into the river, you have the ability to walk up and down the banks of the river with ease.